Pretty Good decision ..for bad timing

 What higher education offers me AND my business?

-Firstly, higher education seems to offer a way to understand how and why things work to operate for the best possible results.
+Firstly, higher education seems to offer a way to understand how and why things work to operate effeciently.
 Secondly, approaching this from an academic level generates a stability and confidence to navigate the industry and its varied roles.

 Personal/Business and time management has been key, particularly as business hasn’t stopped.
 Since enrolling my businesses I have: